 In the final activity, students answer two paired comprehension questions that require students combine their understanding from both of the passages.

 There are five sets of poems in this paired passage resource, so I plan to follow this same procedure for the following four weeks.
-You can find the paired poems/passages here.
+You can find the paired poems/passages on my TpT store.

 My writing instruction will be quite different from what my students are used to.
 In fact, I think this (other than science and social studies) will be the biggest academic change.
 I don’t want to tackle fictional narratives remotely.
 It’s just too much for my students, their parents, and me!
 Instead, we’re going to review the basics.

 Each day will begin with a VERY short grammar review.
 This is what we used as our morning work during the school year.
-You can find this resource for teaching language arts/grammar here.
+You can find this resource for teaching language arts/grammar on my TpT store.

 On Mondays students will practice editing.
 This is one of my favorite editing resources, so as soon as we went to digital learning, I updated it.
 In the print version, students use color coding to identify and correct common errors.
 I found that was a bit complicated for a digital slide, so I have students complete the task through a Google Form.
 Plus, there is the added benefit of self grading!
-You can find the Paragraph Editing resource here.
+You can find the Paragraph Editing resource on my TpT store.

 We had just started using the print version of this revision resource before we started distance learning.
 In this resource, as students revise they will focus on one particular element of writing.
 For instance, in this assignment, students write an introduction to the essay on rocks.
-You can find this language arts resource here.
+You can find this language arts resource on my TpT store.